dmitrymatveev/data-wire/README.md

 Called after committing changes and when a value is being copied over into a `ModelInstance`.
 In cases when `value` is not a primitive you might want to make sure you are handling references vs values correctly.

+* Any.serialized(value)
+Called before sending value to transport.

+* Any.deserialized(value)
+Called on values from transport before returning to the client.

+* Any.valueTransform(last, next)
+Optional routine that is executed after deserialization and can be used to modify the value before returning to the client.

 ### Array
 * Array.defaultValue : []